magiro78/rock-paper-scissors-lizard-spock/README.md

 # rock-paper-scissors-lizard-spock
-A fun game to pplay in python
+A fun game to play in python